1 Part Course |

 • Professionals who already encounter FICs and want a practical framework for advising on them

-This half-day course provides a practical, commercially focused guide to Family Investment Companies, enabling advisers to understand how FICs work in practice, how they fit into wider estate planning, and how to structure them safely and effectively.
-Delegates will leave better equipped to advise clients with confidence, manage risk, and identify when alternative planning may be more appropriate.
+This half-day course on FIC taxes provides a practical, commercially focused guide to Family Investment Companies.
+We enable advisers to understand how FICs work in practice, how they fit into wider estate planning, and how to structure them safely and effectively.

 Number of places: